-The Moser Leather Company was founded in 1878 by George Moser, a German immigrant born in 1850 4 who came to New Albany 1 2 in 1867.4 Staying with a brother who ran a tailoring business, he went to work for August Barth who owned Barth’s Tannery on E. 10th Street, which was established in 1864.
-After working for Barth for ten years, Moser had saved enough money to expand out on his own business proposal, and purchased the Lockwood Brothers tannery at 272-278 E. 8th Street in 1878.
+The Moser Leather Company was founded in 1878 by George Moser, a German immigrant born in 18504 who came to New Albany1 2 in 1867.4 Staying with a brother who ran a tailoring business, Moser went to work for August Barth who owned Barth’s Tannery on East 10th Street, which was established in 1864.
+After working for Barth for ten years, Moser had saved enough money to expand out on his own business, purchasing the Lockwood Brothers tannery at 272-278 East 8th Street in 1878.

-Moser expanded upon the Lockwood tannery and invested in new equipment, and began to specialize in high grade leather for harnesses and collar manufacturers.1 2 4 His product was marketed as Hemlock Collar Leather.
-In 1891, John M. Moser, nephew of George Moser, became a partner in the company, and the company name was changed to the George Moser & Company.
-By 1902, the tannery employed 35 employees and sold jobblers across the United States, handling nearly 15,000 medium weight hides per year.
+Moser invested in new equipment and expanded the Lockwood tannery, and began to specialize in high-grade leather for harnesses and collar manufacturers, marketing as Hemlock Collar Leather.1 2 4 In 1891, John M. Moser, nephew of George Moser, became a partner in the company, and the company name was changed to George Moser & Company.
+By 1902, the tannery employed 35 employees and sold jobblers across the nation, handling nearly 15,000 medium weight hides per year.

-Charles E. Moser had assumed his brother John’s interest in the company in 1900.1 2 John opened the Indiana Leather Company on Silver Street adjacent to the Pennsylvania Railroad five years later.1 2
+Charles E. Moser had assumed his brother John’s interest in the company in 1900.1 2 John M. Moser opened the Indiana Leather Company on Silver Street adjacent to the Pennsylvania Railroad in 1905.1 2

-In 1914, two unfortunate incidents occurred.
-Fire destroyed the tannery on E. 8th Street and George passed away.1 2 His heirs renamed the Indiana Leather Company the George Moser Leather Company, and George’s sons, George Jr., Julius and Karl joined the family business.
-Charles assumed presidency of the company.
+In 1914, a fire destroyed the tannery on East 8th Street; George Moser also passed away within the yewar.1 2 His heirs renamed the Indiana Leather Company the George Moser Leather Company, and George’s sons, George Jr., Julius, and Karl joined the family business.
+Charles assumed the presidency of the company.

-The Moser business had expanded to cover eight acres and employed approximately 100 employees by 1936.1 2 The company had become a wholesale leather manufacturer, tanning hides purchased in bulk and converting them into leather for saddles and consumer products, such as shoes and belts.
+By 1936, the George Moser Leather Company had expanded to cover eight acres, employing approximately 100.1 2 The company had transitioned to selling wholesale leather, tanning hides purchased in bulk and converting them into leather for saddles and consumer products, such as shoes and belts.

-In 1985, Moser Leather purchased Caldwell Leather Company of Auburn, Kentucky, which was founded in 1863 by George Washington Caldwell.1 8 Caldwell, then owned by the Brown Group of St. Louis, had just closed until the purchase by Moser.
-After the purchase, the company became known as the Caldwell/Moser Leather Company.2
+In 1985, the renamed Moser Leather Company purchased Caldwell Leather Company of Auburn, Kentucky, which was founded in 1863 by George Washington Caldwell.1 8 Caldwell Leather, then owned by the Brown Group of St. Louis, had just closed prior to the purchase by Moser Leather.
+After the acquisition, the company became known as the Caldwell/Moser Leather Company.2

-By the 1990s, Moser continued to tan leather in an old-fashioned manner, and from start to finish, the operation took four weeks.2 The hide would be treated to a solution of water and tree bark from South America, resulting in higher quality, leather that lasted longer and a process that was not environmentally damaging due to the vegetative tanning process.
-For instance, water from the tanning operation was discharged into an adjoining wetland that led to the development of the 47-acre Loop Island Wetlands.3 By 1998, the company employed 70 and had sales of $12 million, with the end products being used in Bass shoes, Harley-Davidson motorcycle apparel and other products.
+Caldwell/Moser Leather continued to tan leather in an old-fashioned manner, and from start to finish, the operation took four weeks.2 The hide would be treated to a solution of water and tree bark from South America, resulting in higher quality, leather that lasted longer and a process that was not environmentally damaging due to the vegetative tanning process.
+Water from the tanning operation was discharged into an adjoining wetland that led to the development of the 47-acre Loop Island Wetlands.3